jinghuazhao/INF/rsid/README.md

 ### Nested PGS model

+Without loss of generality, we have genotype data G1, G2, G3, which link with proteins P1, P2, P3 as predictor for outcome y.

 The figure ![grViz.png](grViz.png) is obtained with [grViz.gv](grViz.gv) and RStudio; a somewhat smaller size could also be obtained with

 ```bash